-I just received papers from my landlord that claim that I have to leave because they're going to demolish my building and put up a high rise.
+I just received some paperwork from my landlord that claims that I have to leave because they're going to demolish my building and put up a high rise.
 Can they do this?
 What are my rights?
 Am I entitled to relocation money?

-Your landlord is definitely within their rights to demolish the building and give you the boot, but if your apartment is rent regulated, you should be entitled to a hefty buyout, says Sam Himmelstein, a lawyer at Himmelstein, McConnell, Gribben & Joseph, who represents residential and commercial tenants and tenant associations.
+Your landlord is within their rights to demolish the building and give you the boot, but if your apartment is rent regulated, you should be entitled to a hefty buyout, says Sam Himmelstein, a lawyer at Himmelstein, McConnell, Gribben & Joseph, who represents residential and commercial tenants and tenant associations.

-But first thing’s first: For your landlord's demolition plans to even be legitimate, they'll need to have followed proper city protocol.
-This involves sending you two documents: a copy of their initial application to demolish that's been submitted to the Division of Housing and Community Renewal, as well as a notice of non-renewal of your lease, says Bill Gribben, also of Himmelstein, McConnell, Gribben, Donoghue & Joseph, who has worked on numerous demolition cases.
-And keep in mind that a lot of time often elapses in between the application and the DHCR's approval of demolition, and you're under no obligation to move until the DHCR issues a final order.
-(You can find more details on protocol here.)
+But first thing’s first: For your landlord's demolition plans to even be legitimate, they'll need to have followed protocol.
+This involves sending you two documents: a copy of their initial application to demolish that's been submitted to the Division of Housing and Community Renewal, as well as a notice of non-renewal of your lease, says Bill Gribben, also an attorney at Himmelstein, McConnell, Gribben, & Joseph who has worked on numerous demolition cases.
+Often a lot of time elapses in between the application and the DHCR's approval of demolition, and you're under no obligation to move until the DHCR issues a final order.